-2022 was the 1st year of implementation of the Five-year Business Strategy of the Bank for 2022 - 2026.
-We continued to strengthen our balance sheet, stakeholder engagement, channel distribution harmonization, portfolio quality management, ICT infrastructure, resource optimization and capacity building.
-In return, the Bank recorded a high growth evidenced by profit after tax growth of 141%.
-The key drivers for this growth are; the ability and flexibility of the bank to adapt to the new business environment.
+During the year, 2023, the Bank continued the implementation of its Five-year Business Strategic plan, which was established in 2022 for the period up to 2026.
+The Bank continued to strengthen its balance sheet, stakeholder engagement, channel distribution harmonization, portfolio quality management, ICT infrastructure, resource optimization and capacity building.
+In return, the Bank recorded a high growth evidenced by profit after tax growth of 66%.
+The key drivers for this growth are; the ability and flexibility of the bank to adapt the new business environment.